jzohrab/practicing-guitar/docs/part-3-techniques/dropping-notes.rst

    tabstave notation=true
    notes :q 7/6 $3$ 7/6 $3$ 0/5 0/5                            | 4/6 $3$ 0/5 7/6 $3$ 4/6 $1$

-If you tried to play the initial tab as written ... well, it's tough.
+If you try to play the initial tab as written without breaking it down ... well, it's tough.
 It's hard to keep the different lines distinct.

 Applying the method, you'd first start playing each line completely separately, *using the correct fingering and motions for that voice* (otherwise you won't be able to put everything back together).